Skip to content

 Need more detail?

-For comprehensive metadata analysis including row group details and full schema information, use gpio inspect --meta or see the meta guide.
+For comprehensive metadata analysis including row group details and full schema information, use gpio inspect --meta.

 Basic Usage